lemarchandarnaud/sc-origins-merger/README.md

 	  message to `scevent` to remove this merged origin. `scevent` selects then a new preferred origin and sends a new `EVENT` message (which will be received and processed by `scomerger`).
-	- if the preferred origin is from one of the *primary* agency and has an evaluationMode that matches the input.evaluation_mode, `scomerger` merges the origin from the *primary* agency with the most recent *secondary* one.
+	- if the preferred origin is from one of the *primary* agency and has an `evaluationMode` that matches the `input.evaluation_mode`, `scomerger` merges the origin from the *primary* agency with the most recent *secondary* one.
 A new origin is created with the arrivals of both origins and relocated with `LOCSAT` (magnitude is not yet updated for the moment).
     - `scomerger` send a message to `scevent` to create the new origin in the database.
 An `originreference` is created as well to associate the origin to the event. `scevent` selects also a new preferred origin.